juno-kyojin/testing_device/README.md

 ---

-## Hướng dẫn thêm test case mới
+## Guide to Adding New Test Cases

-Nếu bạn muốn thêm một test case mới (ví dụ: tạo kết nối WAN với service `wan`), hãy làm theo các bước sau:
+If you want to add a new test case (e.g., create a WAN connection with the `wan` service), follow these steps:

-### Tạo file test case JSON
+### Create JSON Test Case File

-1. **Tạo file JSON**:
+1. **Create JSON file**:
-   - Tạo một file JSON mới trong thư mục `config`, ví dụ: `config/wan.json`.
+   - Create a new JSON file in the `config` directory, e.g., `config/wan.json`.
-   - Nội dung file có cấu trúc như sau:
+   - The file content has the following structure:

      ```json
      {